We've got good news, bad news, and even better news.

 It's that simple.
 So don't spend your time deleting your cookies or searching incognito for flights believing it will lower your prices.
-It's a waste of time.
+It's not helping you.

 Book Another Flight to Unlock Huge Savings

-Sometimes, finding cheap international flights from your home airport can feel next to impossible.
+Sometimes, finding a cheap international flight from your home airport can feel next to impossible.
 Some airports are blessed with the cheapest flight deals, and others can be left out.

 So how do you capitalize on cheap flights if you're from a smaller city or your airport isn't being blessed by the flight deal gods?
 Positioning flights, that's how.

 You can easily save hundreds of dollars on international fares by employing positioning flights.
-Here's an example, flying from Minneapolis-St. Paul (MSP) to Barcelona (BCN) for a trip to Spain late this summer.
-Starting your search from Minneapolis, flights are looking pricey at more than $1,300 a ticket.
+Here's an example, flying from Minneapolis-St. Paul (MSP) to Dublin (DUB) for a trip to Ireland this September.
+Starting your search from Minneapolis, flights are looking pricey at more than $900 a ticket.

-But nonstop flights from Boston to Barcelona recently dropped to just $400 or so round-trip for that same time period.
+But nonstop flights from Newark (EWR) to Dublin recently dropped below $400 roundtrip for that same time period.

 Get deals like this one sent to your inbox with Thrifty Traveler Premium!

-Time it right, and you can easily snag roundtrip flights from Minneapolis-St. Paul (MSP) to Boston for $200 or less, then hop on the long-haul flight over to Lisbon.
+Time it right, and you can easily snag roundtrip flights from Minneapolis-St. Paul (MSP) to Newark for $200 or less, then hop on the long-haul flight over to Ireland.

-Add it up from this one example and you could book a similar one-stop trip for $600 or less – less than half the cost of the first search starting from Minneapolis.
+Add it up from this one example and you could book a similar one-stop trip for $600 or less – substantially less than the first search starting from Minneapolis.

 Positioning flights are one of our go-to way to save on international travel.
 That said, there are a few things to keep in mind: